 BEANS: all bean types are allowed and must be cooked on the premises

 CHICKEN: provided by contest organizers.
 Chicken must be thoroughly cooked 165 degrees.
 Barbecued or smoked is allowed

 PORK: Provided by contest organizers.
 Pork must be thoroughly cooked.
 Barbecued or smoked is allowed.

 BRISKET: Provided by contest organizers.
 Barbecued or smoked is allowed

-5. All food provided by contest organizers is to be served at the event until the food is gone or 2:45.
+5. All food provided by contest organizers is to be served only at the event until the food is gone or 2:45.
 At the contest organizers discretion, remaining food will be collected and donated to an appropriate organization of the contest organizers choice.
 Those found to be in violation of this rule will be disqualified from future competitions.

 6. Garnish is optional.
 If used, garnish is limited to parsley or fresh green lettuce.
 Any other garnish or foreign object in the entry container will receive a score of 1 in appearance.

 7. Sauce is optional.
 If used, it shall be applied directly to the meat.
 No side containers of sauce will be allowed.